HollyESmith/Forecasting_Polestar_Success/README.md

 Backtesting

-Our model isn't great, but luckily we can still improve it.
-Before we do that, let's figure out how to make predictions across the entire dataset, not just the last 100 rows.
+Our model has room for improve it.
+We need to make predictions across the entire dataset, not just the last 100 rows.
 This will give us a more robust error estimate.
-The last 100 days may have has atypical market conditions or other issues that make error metrics on those days unrealistic for future predictions (which are what we really care about).
+The last 100 days may have atypical market conditions or other issues that make error metrics on those days unrealistic for future predictions (which are what we really care about).

 To do this, we'll need to backtest ensuring that we only use data from before the day that we're predicting.
 If we use data from after the day we're predicting, the algorithm is unrealistic and we won't be able to use future data to predict that past.

 Our backtesting method will loop over the dataset, and train a model every 750 rows.
 We'll make it a function so we can avoid rewriting the code if we want to backtest again.

-In the backtesting function, we will:
+The backtesting function will:
 •	Split the training and test data
 •	Train a model
 •	Make predictions on the test data using predict_proba - this is because we want to really optimize for true positives.
 By default, the threshold for splitting 0/1 is .5, but we can set it to different values to tweak the precision.
 If we set it too high, we'll make fewer trades, but will have a lower potential for losses.

-As you can see, we're only making 64 trades!
+As you can see, we're only making 64 trades.
 This is because we used .6 as a threshold for trading.
 However, our precision score increase a bit to 54%.

 We will add more predictors to see if we can improve accuracy.
 By adding some rolling means, the model can evaluate the current price against recent prices.
 We'll also look at the ratios between different indicators.
 The precision score increased anogther point to 55% and we are trading a higher numnber of shares at 244.

-In addition to predicting the price pf Tesla a few days out, we also added an additional prediction comparing volume to price.
+In addition to predicting the price of Tesla a few days out, we also added an additional prediction comparing volume to price.

 Next we try predicting a correlation of higher stock prices and higher trading volume using a linear regresion model.
 By testing the stock price for each Electric Vehicle company (EV) using an arbitrary number of shares (in this example 1 billion shares traded), we see a pattern emerge.